 Being arrested and charged with an alcohol or a drug-related driving offense is a common occurrence in Minnesota.
-In many cases, drivers arrested for driving while intoxicated (DWI/DUI) simply have no idea that they are over the legal limit since they don't actually feel drunk or impaired, not to mention police often stop them for completely unrelated offenses such as having a cracked/inoperative tail-light, speeding or failing to signal a turn.
+In many cases, drivers arrested for driving while intoxicated (DWI/DUI) simply have no idea that they are over the legal limit since they don't actually feel drunk or impaired, not to mention police often stop them for completely unrelated traffic violations such as speeding or failing to signal a turn.

-Regardless of the circumstances of your arrest, you need to take DWI charges seriously, especially since there is much more at stake than a simple fine ― like possible jail time and the loss of your license.
-If you have been arrested for a DWI offense, you will need an experienced criminal defense attorney to help you understand your options and fight to protect your rights.
+Regardless of the circumstances of your arrest, you need to take DWI charges seriously, especially since there is much more at stake than a simple fine, such as possible jail time and the loss of your license.
+If you have been arrested for a DWI offense, you will need an experienced Minneapolis DWI attorney to help you understand your options and fight to protect your rights.

-As you are probably aware, the legal limit for blood alcohol content is .08 percent in Minnesota ― but that is not the only basis for a DWI charge.
-In fact, you can be charged with DWI for being under the influence of alcohol or drugs, for having a prohibited blood-alcohol content (.08 percent or higher), for testing positive for the presence of any Schedule I or II controlled substance (including opiates, hallucinogens, cocaine, methamphetamine, etc.) or for driving a commercial vehicle with a blood alcohol content of .04 percent or more.
+The legal limit for blood alcohol content is .08 percent in Minnesota, but that is not the only basis for a DWI charge.
+In fact, you can be charged with DWI for being under the influence of alcohol or drugs, for having a prohibited blood-alcohol content (.08 percent or higher), for testing positive for the presence of any Schedule I or II controlled substance (including opiates, hallucinogens, cocaine, methamphetamine, etc.), or for driving a commercial vehicle with a blood alcohol content of .04 percent or more.

 The four DWI degrees in Minnesota can be broken down as follows:

 - Fourth-Degree DWI: A misdemeanor, punishable by a maximum of 90 days in jail and/or a $1,000 fine.
 This is the typical offense charged for first-time offenders with no aggravating factor present.